niranjanaambadi/Cryptography_CS789_final_project/README.md

 Do as directed and you get the system working!

+Please note that the project implementation is a bit different than the pdfs I have linked here.
 Alice is the sender.
 Bob is the receiver and Eve is the eavesdropper
 ## Testing

 The files contain various conditional checks that are inserted for testing.
 For example, to generate prime I have used Miller-Rabin primality test .